vwilson05/finance-assistant/docs/database_setup.md

 1. **Migration fails to apply**: Check that the database exists and the connection details are correct
 2. **TypeORM can't find models**: Ensure that the models are properly exported and imported
 3. **Database connection errors**: Verify that SQLite is properly configured
+4. **Column not found errors**: Make sure you've run all migrations after changing the model

 ### Resetting the Database